-The Outdoor Circle (TOC) is a statewide, non-profit, environmental organization whose mission is to keep Hawai'i clean, green and beautiful for future generations by preserving, protecting and enhancing our environment.
+TOC is a statewide, 501c3 non-profit, environmental organization whose mission is to keep Hawai'i clean, green and beautiful for future generations through community improvement projects, public education, and advocacy.
 Founded in 1912, it is the state’s oldest and most respected environmental preservation organization.
-What you see is what we protect!

-As a volunteer based organization, TOC, and its ten branches statewide, from Kauai to Hawaii Island, has played a vital role in preserving Hawaii's natural beauty by ridding our state of billboards in 1927, coordinating street tree planting programs, advocating for the placement of all utilities underground, preserving open space, advocating for more parks, and educating Hawaii's youth about trees, litter and the environment.
+As a volunteer-based organization, TOC, and its eleven branches statewide, from Kauai to Hawaii Island, has played a vital role in preserving Hawaii's natural beauty by ridding our state of billboards in 1927, coordinating street tree planting programs, advocating for the placement of all utilities underground, preserving open space, advocating for more parks, and educating Hawaii's youth about trees, litter and the environment.